MilesLe/Baras2022/README.md

 # Baras2022
-Data files needed:
-- /home/janaya2/Desktop/ATGC_paper/figures/tumor_classification/data/data.pkl
-- cancerhotspots.v2.maf
-- cases.2020-02-28.json and mc3.v0.2.8.PUBLIC.maf and 96c file -  but this was for 1st sem stuff so maybe don't include
-- publication_hotspots.vcf
-- *deepgene stuff*

-Steps:
-1. Create a results folder to hold the predictions and weights of the models.
-2. Change the file paths to the correct path
-3. Run all the models on all forms of data appropriate.
-4. Run the "analysis" and "attention" notebooks
-5. Run deep gene stuff

 Note:
 - Deepgene LR and RF figures and data provided by Curtis

-predictions and weights:

 This repository contains the code and data sources created and used by Miles Lee during the 2022 Spring semester in Dr. Alexander Baras' lab.
 Here are instructions to load the code/data and create the figures in the report.